-A recently widowed farmer (Jameson Thomas, The Pleasure Garden) decides to remarry, but he encounters numerous problems as he tries to find a wife in his own village.
-It takes the farmer quite some time before he realizes that his devoted housekeeper (Lillian Hall-Davis, The Ring) is the kind of mate he is looking for.
+A lonely widower (Jameson Thomas, The Pleasure Garden) decides that it’s time to remarry, but he encounters all kinds of problems while looking for a wife.
+It takes the widower quite some time before he realizes that his devoted housekeeper (Lillian Hall-Davis, The Ring) is the kind of mate he is looking for.

 Reaction & Thoughts: